rubymonsters/coaching/index.md

 ## Encourage them to join other events

-Even for beginners it often times is a great experience to join a local Ruby meetup once in a while, join a hackday (ask the whole group to participate and work on their shared learning project for a day), or visit a local conference (ask the conference organizers about free tickets, student discounts, or
+Even for beginners it often is a great experience to join a local Ruby meetup once in a while, join a hackday (ask the whole group to participate and work on their shared learning project for a day), or visit a local conference (ask the conference organizers about free tickets, student discounts, or